 What should I eat?
 There’s not much of a choice – which can often be a good thing.
 On our visit the menu listed just three starters and mains, two desserts, plus a handful of bar snacks of varying sizes and prices.
 It was late at night, so we ordered two large plates with no starters: bavette (£16) came correctly medium-rare, smothered with Café de Paris butter, that deeply savoury blend of herbs, lemon juice, mustard, anchovies and shallots.
 Potato wedges and a green bean salad were decent, too.
 The other dish, pan-fried sea trout (£16), skin seared and golden, balanced on a zingy mix of crushed potatoes, chopped egg and herring vinaigrette.
 In short?
 It’s exactly what local pub food should be – with no surprises.

 The interior: discuss.
 It’s the same as it was – slightly battered furniture, a bit of carpet, the odd candle, but more lived in now.
 In fact, it feels like it’s been unchanged for decades.
 It’s always quite ‘boysy’: on our visit the football was on on every screen in every corner, which I think is unnecessary.
-And it would be nice to see the back dining room candle-lit with more atmosphere for dining too.

 And what do I drink?
 House red, an Italian Merlot (£18) slightly dubiously came in an unmarked bottle – let’s hope it’s not leftovers poured back in (just kidding, guys).
 But craft beer is their real thing here – and there’s a top selection of local north and north-east London faves, from session ales to hearty IPAs.

 What’s the service like?
 Not bad; efficient enough, with not a lengthy wait for food.

 Do say: “This baby’s gonna clean up now the Bull & Last is closed for the best part of a year.”